Specialty Crops- An Overview

 For more information on marketing orders and agreements please refer to the Marketing Orders Reading Room

 Congress has created several programs designed to promote and provide research and information for particular specialty crops without reference to specific producers or brands.
 These programs, often referred to as “checkoff programs,” are financed through assessments charged to producers, handlers, and/or importers on a per unit basis of the marketed crop, usually deducted from revenue at the time of sale.
-The constitutionality of these programs continues to be challenged by producers under the First Amendment on grounds that mandatory assessments unlawfully force them to pay for speech they do not support.
-For more information please see the Checkoff Programs Reading Room
+The constitutionality of these programs continues to be challenged by producers under the First Amendment on the grounds that mandatory assessments unlawfully force them to pay for speech they do not support.
+For more information, please see the Checkoff Programs Reading Room.

 While specialty crops have many unique aspects associated with their production, sale and processing, they also have many aspects that are common to other areas of agricultural production.
 With expanding interest on the part of legislators, consumers and producers in the field, the similarities as well as the differences between specialty crops and other, ‘traditional’ commodity crops will become more and more apparent.
 This Reading Room is meant to highlight some of these similarities and differences, while enabling the researcher to find the resources that are most applicable to their specific issue.